d-exclaimation/polaroid/README.md

 <!-- <img src="packages/web/static/banner/welcome-sm.png"> -->

-# Polario
+# Polaroid

-[Polario](https://polario.d-exclaimation.me) is a way to start your day with some fun with photography challenges.
+[Polaroid](https://polaroid.d-exclaimation.me) is a way to start your day with some fun with photography challenges.
 Get a handful of photo challenges, take a photo that have all the things in the challenge, and share it with the community.

 <!-- <div>
 <img width="32%" src="packages/web/static/banner/glance.png">